How to look for records of... Religious houses and their lands c.1000-1530

 - Monasticon Anglicanum by Sir William Dugdale, 6 vols (Record Commission, 1817–1830) prints a selection of charters and includes engravings of monastic buildings

-You can also use advanced search to help structure your search.
-You can restrict your search by using the ‘search within’ option and entering some of the suggested series mentioned in the sections below.
+You can also use the advanced search of our catalogue to help structure your search.
+You can restrict your search by using the ‘search within’ option and entering some of the suggested departments or series mentioned in the sections below.
 For further search tips see our Discovery help pages.

 Charters confirm the grants of, for example, lands or privileges.
 For a time these would have been, in effect, a monastery’s title deeds.

 Kings, as well as founding monasteries themselves, often confirmed the foundation charters of other religious houses.

 Original foundation charters for monasteries rarely survive; most of the texts have been incorporated into later copies.

 - for the Anglo-Saxons: Anglo-Saxon Charters, an Annotated List and Bibliography by P H Sawyer (Royal Historical Society, Guides and Handbooks No 8, 1968)

 - for the Normans: Regesta Regum Anglo-Normannorum, vol I, 1066–1154, (Clarendon Press) (ed) R Davis and J Whitwell (1913); vol II, 1100–1135, (ed) C Johnson and H Cronne, (1956); vol III, 1135–1154, (ed) H A Cronne and R Davis (1968)

 - for Henry II (1154–1189), L Delisle and E Berger, Recueil des Actes de Henri II, 3 vols (Paris, Imprimerie Nationale, 1920)